bjweare/Nadeshiko/README.md

 * Optimises bitrate and resolution for size.
 * Three sizes, five resolutions with predefined bitrate settings.
-* Almost everything is customiseable up to the audio codec and h264 profile level.
+* Almost everything is customiseable up to the audio codec and video codec’s profile level.

 ## How to run it